haltu/muuri/README.md

 [![npm](https://img.shields.io/npm/v/muuri.svg)](http://npm.im/muuri)
 [![CDNJS](https://img.shields.io/cdnjs/v/muuri.svg)](https://cdnjs.com/libraries/muuri)

-Muuri creates responsive, sortable, filterable and draggable grid layouts.
-Yep, that's a lot of features in one library, but we have tried to make it as tiny as possible.
-Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).
+Muuri is a magical JavaScript layout engine that allows you to build all kinds of layouts and make them responsive, sortable, filterable, draggable and/or animated.
+Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [Sortable](https://github.com/RubaXa/Sortable).
 Wanna see it in action?
 Check out the [demo](http://haltu.github.io/muuri/) on the website.

-Muuri's layout system allows positioning the grid items pretty much any way imaginable.
-The default "First Fit" bin packing layout algorithm generates similar layouts as [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
+Muuri's default "First Fit" bin packing layout algorithm generates layouts similar to [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
 The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
-However, you can also provide your own layout algorithm to position the items in any way you want.
+If that's not your cup of tea you can always provide your own layout algorithm to position the items as you wish.

-Muuri uses [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for animating the grid items (positioning/showing/hiding) and [Hammer.js](http://hammerjs.github.io/) for handling the dragging.
+Muuri uses [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to power it's internal animation engine and [Hammer.js](http://hammerjs.github.io/) to handle dragging.
 And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

+**Features**

+* Fully customizable layout
+* Drag & drop (even between grids)
+* Nested grids
+* Fast animations
+* Filtering
+* Sorting

 ## Table of contents